Pet Health Advice: The Ugly Truth About Pet Obesity

 Lack of exercise is another leading cause of obesity.

-As pets age, reduced activity is especially common.
+As pets age, reduced activity is widespread.

-Pets often slow down because of pain and stiffness from arthritis or from a general lack of energy.
+Pets often slow down because of pain and stiffness from arthritis or a general lack of energy.

 Results come quickly if you cut back your pet’s food intake.